yosoyadri/IIS-ARR-Zero-Downtime/README.md

 IIS-ARR-Zero-Downtime
 =====================

-Powershell script to achive zero downtime deployments using IIS ARR module
+Powershell script to achive zero downtime deployments using IIS ARR module.
+It uses the Green / Blue deployment strategy: two sites and reverse proxy in front of them (ARR in this case).
+Only one site is running at a time.
+The script deploys to the stopped site, warms it up and the swaps the reverse proxy to route requests to the new site.
+Finally it stops the old site.

 Invoking the Deploy method assumes:
  1. There 2 stopped sites called $projectName-Green and $projectName-Blue.
 Green bound only to $deploymentGreenNodeAddress and Blue only bound to deploymentBlueNodeAddress, both using port $deploymentNodesPort